Navy Wounded Warrior has provided assistance to over 7,600 seriously wounded, ill and injured service members located throughout the country.

 All wounded warriors enrolled in Navy Wounded Warrior are encouraged to include adaptive athletics in their recovery plans to build strength and endurance.
 Sports also helps build self-esteem, lowers stress levels and prevents secondary medical conditions from developing.

-Connect with the Navy Wounded Warrior adaptive sports coordinator via the call center at 855-NAVY WWP/855-628-9997 or via email at email@example.com to determine which activities are right for you.
+If you are not already enrolled in Navy Wounded Warrior, contact us at 855-NAVY WWP/855-628-9997 or via email at email@example.com to determine your eligibility.
 Navy Wounded Warrior hosts a series of adaptive athletic reconditioning camps at naval bases throughout the country that focus on strength training, nutrition and a variety of sports.
 Active-duty athletes of all ability levels are welcome, with limited space for veterans.
 The program also involves enrollees in camps hosted by partner organizations and international competitions, such as the Invictus Games.

 Numquam Navigare Solus – Never to Sail Alone